ScriptX.Services :: An Introduction

 The UI :: the print button

-The button is standard html styled with some Bootstrap css and Font Awesome:
+The button is standard html - in this cased styled with some Bootstrap css and Font Awesome:

 Wire up an event handler